 LIFT team-members attribute this result primarily to: unclear project conceptualization or coherence; lack of proposal “fit” with the framework; or doubts over CSO technical capacity to implement the proposal.
 Our review of four CSO proposals supports this assessment.
 The result is clearly not acceptable to LIFT.
 Remedial action is being taken.
 The third call (uplands) has been designed as a two-step process.
 Four of the Delta CSO proposals have been invited to re-submit.
 We doubt that these remedies will address the gap.

-The study-team met with four of the CSOs who submitted proposals.
+The study team met with four of the CSOs who submitted proposals.
 They attributed the rejection (or recall) of their proposal primarily to: a highly complex and cross-matrixed framework; lack of LIFT “fit” with civil society programmes; and a lack of resources (time, multi-stakeholder spaces, funds, proposal-facilitation).
 All were willing to identify quality issues within their own process.
 It was striking that these CSOs were often talking about their own strategies rather than LIFT’s frameworks.
 They were effectively assuming that the civil society wing of the strategy had been somehow incorporated into the frameworks.
 This is clearly not the case, and none of the four could identify framework-text that supported their assumption.

 Two had attempted to build a full programme-design exercise into the proposal-writing window.
 The writing of the proposal was a rushed activity at the end of the design process.
 Overall, the reviewed CSO proposals entailed far more community-consultation (or coalition consultation) than did those of the international agencies – often of little final value to the proposal per se.
 LIFT frameworks tended to be squeezed to fit programme strategies that had been developed over time.
 Contrary to the FMO assessment, two of these CSOs have “learned” that it is more important to employ an English-language writer, than a technically-proficient writer who does not have English as a first language.
 These CSOs had initially welcomed the calls as encouraging them to expand into sectors where they had not worked before, yet their proposals were critiqued on the basis of “unproven capacity”.